-The total pension liability in the September 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability in the September 30, 2022 was determoned by an actuarial valuation prepared as of June 30, 2021, and by the investment experience for fiscal yaer ending June 30, 2022.
+The following actuarial assumptions are applied to all periods included in the measurement:

-Schedule of Assumptions Municipal Pension Inflation 2.40% Salary increases 2.65 - 17.90%, including inflation Investment rate of return 7.55%, net of pension plan investment expense, including inflation.
+Schedule of Assumptions Municipal Pension Salary increases 2.65 - 17.90%, including inflation Investment rate of return 7.55%, net of pension plan investment expense, including inflation.
 Mortality Assumption PubS.H-2010 (B) Retiree Table with the following adjustments.
 For males, 95% of males rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
 For females 84% of the female rates up to age 72 and 100% for ages above 76.
 Mortality rates for disability retirees were based on the PubG.H-2010 Disabled Table adjusted 134% for males and 121% for females.
 Mortality rates for Contingent Annuitants were based on the PubS.H-2010 (B) Contingent Annuitant Table, adjusted 97% for males and 110% for females.
 Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.